Car Won’t Start After an Accident

 Why is my car not starting after an accident?

-One possible cause of your car not starting is a tripped switch/wire that cuts power through your fuel pump.
-Also, some vehicle includes an inertial switch that cuts electricity through the fuel pump after an accident.
-An inertial switch prevents and protects the vehicle from lighting a fire.
+One possible cause of your car not starting is a tripped switch or wire that cuts power to your fuel pump.
+Some vehicles also include an inertial switch that cuts electricity to the fuel pump after an accident.
+An inertial switch prevents and protects the car from lighting a fire.

 What sensors can cause a car not to start?